MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article describes the update feature for this release, benefits of this new feature, and how to keep various pieces of your Azure Stack HCI solution up to date.
+This article describes the new update feature for this release, benefits of the feature, and how to keep various pieces of your Azure Stack HCI solution up to date.

 [!INCLUDE [important](../../includes/hci-preview.md)]